Luis Arraez Player Props: Marlins vs. Mariners

-After batting .429 with four doubles, a walk and nine RBI in his past 10 games, Luis Arraez and the Miami Marlins face the Seattle Mariners (who will hand the ball to George Kirby) at 9:40 PM ET on Tuesday.
+On Wednesday, Luis Arraez (on the back of going 0-for-5) and the Miami Marlins face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mariners.
+He had a hitless performance in his last game (0-for-5) against the Mariners.

 Luis Arraez Game Info & Props vs. the Mariners